jakobharder/anno1800-jakobs-mods/README.md

 - MSHS for Korean translation
 - @Petritant for French translation
 - Aveneger432 for Polish translation
-- darknesswei for Chinese tranlsation
+- darknesswei for Chinese translation